 It was a function of design combined with the strong barefoot shoe trend; the Free Run 1 and 2 appealed to a large segment of runners with its unconventional ‘cut-out’ quarter panels.
 2012’s Free Run 3, the last in the ‘run’ series took the game further with its fused ‘Nanoply’ upper and a brand new outsole with increased grooves for flexibility.
 So why drop the ‘Run’ suffix from the best selling Free model?

 We think Nike wants to keep the nomenclature clean, and not confuse runners.
 A lot of the people we talk to have difficulty understanding the differences between many variants of the Nike Free – 3.0, 4.0 and 5.0.
-We put an easy to understand chart in our review of previous year’s Free Run 3, and this new name fits right in.
+Here’s an easy to understand chart of the Nike Free Hierachy and this new name fits right in.
 This year’s Free 5.0 replaces the Free Run 3 at the ‘5’ position in the chart below.

 Nike has a tradition of fixing things which aren’t broken.
 Going by the last few years of Nike releases, a shoe design, even if it does extremely well in its first year, will be replaced by a brand new design the next.
 Nike used to have an evolutionary approach to design till 4~5 years ago, but not anymore.
 It is now one new radical design after another, even on continuing models, and the 2013 Nike Free 5.0 is no exception.